mattischrome/blogischrome/_posts/2017-10-04-a-trip-to-iceland-part-1-reykjavik.markdown

 categories: Travel
 layout: post
 date: "2017-10-04"
-tags: [Trips, Europe, Iceland, Photos]
+tags: [Trips, Europe, Iceland, Photos, Seventeen]
 ---
 We arrived in Reykjavík a few days [after a monumental snowstorm](https://weather.com/news/news/reykjavik-iceland-record-snowfall-february).
 As such the city was still under at least six inches of snow.
 We collected the hire car from the airport and drove out of Keflavik.
 The scenery normally looks like a moonscape, but for us it was a frosty white wonderland.